India vs New Zealand

 The cricket rivalry between India and New Zealand is a celebrated spectacle, renowned for its intensity and mutual admiration.
 These two teams, both rich in talent and spirit, have a long-standing history of memorable matches that highlight the evolving dynamics of Test cricket.
 Over the years, each encounter has added a thrilling chapter to this enduring competition.
 In the recently concluded 2024-2025 tour, New Zealand swept the series 3-0 against India, securing 12 valuable points in the 2023-2025 ICC World Test Championship, an impressive feat that further cements their standing in the world of Test cricket.

-Title Holder: New Zealand
+New Zealand Cricket (NZC)

 Introduction